 La información proporcionada en este aviso está disponible en español aqui.

-- If approved by the Court, the Settlement will resolve whether and to what extent OPIS participated in a combination or conspiracy to restrain trade, the purpose and effect of which was to suppress competition and to allow co-Defendant PVC Pipe producers (“Non-Settling Defendants” or “Converter Defendants”) to charge supra-competitive prices for PVC Pipe products from January 1, 2021, through May 16, 2025, in violation of federal and state laws.
-If approved, the Settlement will avoid litigation costs and risks to NCSP Plaintiffs and OPIS and will release OPIS from liability to members of the NCSP Settlement Class (defined in paragraph 5, below).
+If approved by the Court, the Settlements will resolve whether and to what extent Settling Defendants participated in a combination or conspiracy to restrain trade, the purpose and effect of which was to suppress competition and to allow co-Defendant PVC Pipe System producers (“Non-Settling Defendants” or “Converter Defendants”) to charge supra-competitive prices for PVC Pipe Systems from January 1, 2020, through May 13, 2026, in violation of federal and state laws.
+If approved, the Settlements will avoid litigation costs and risks to NCSPs and Settling Defendants and will release Settling Defendants from liability to members of the NCSP Settlement Class (defined in paragraph 5, below).

-- The Settlement requires OPIS to pay $3,000,000 to the NCSP Class and End User Class, collectively.
-The specific amount allocated to each of these two Classes will be subject to Court approval and further notice to you, with an opportunity to object to that allocation.
-In addition to this monetary payment, OPIS has agreed to provide specified cooperation in the NCSP Plaintiffs’ continued prosecution of the litigation.
+The Settlements require the Atkore Defendants to pay $64,000,000 and the Northern Pipe and Vinyltech Defendants to pay $34,000,000 to the NCSP Class.
+In addition to this monetary payment, Settling Defendants have agreed to provide specified cooperation in the NCSPs’ continued prosecution of the Action.
 There will be no payments to the Settlement Classes at this time.
 You will be notified later of an opportunity to file a claim after the Court has approved a process to allocate funds recovered in the case.

-- The Court has not decided whether OPIS did anything wrong, and OPIS does not concede or admit any liability for alleged wrongdoing.
+The Court has not decided whether Settling Defendants did anything wrong, and Settling Defendants do not concede or admit any liability for alleged wrongdoing.

-- We recommend that you register here to receive updates – you may not receive further notices about this case unless you register.
+We recommend that you register at the case website, www.PVCantitrust.com, to receive updates—you may not receive further notices about this case unless you register.
 If you are uncertain about how to proceed, you should promptly contact the Settlement Administrator to discuss your options.

 Your legal rights are affected whether you act or do not act.
 Your options are explained below.
-Please read this website carefully.
+Please read this notice carefully.
 You have a choice to make now.

 Summary of Legal Rights | Deadline(s) | |